 - Make sure your experience points are as concise as possible while still providing all the key info.
 You want to give recruiters some breathing room in between all the awesome milestones you’ve surpassed!

 - Keep finishing touches professional

-- While you might work with a youthful student base, you still want your resume to look extremely professional.
+- While you might work with a youthful student base, you still want to opt for a professional resume template.
 A fun pop of color works great to show some personality!
 But keep it minimal and stick with clean, readable fonts.

 Actually, sort of.
 Avoid any drifting numbers like irrelevant headcounts or project counts unless they further the point that you’re quantifying.
 In other words, don’t spend time talking about how many students you worked with unless that number makes your improvement rates even more impressive!

 Oh, absolutely!
 And don’t forget to work in any certs you have as well, especially niche or regional ones like the California Basic Skills Test (CBST) certification.